Frequently asked questions for Microchip

 In case you have built a PIC application including serial communication (RS232), but it does not work properly, try to debug it the following way:

-1. Write a simple PIC assembler program for the PIC16F84 @ 4 MHz using the module m_rs096.asm.
-The program keeps transmitting a dedicated character every second, e.g. something like:
+1. Write a simple PIC assembler program for the PIC16F84 using the module m_rs096.asm, for instance based on the existing Simple RS232 Interface.
+Change or extend the main loop such that it keeps transmitting a dedicated character every second, e.g. something like:

 You may also use one of the communication test programs, commtest1.asm or commtest2.asm, which transmit constantly status messages '@' and echo on every received character.